Agile Made Easier

 "Agile Development" is an umbrella term for several iterative and incremental software development methodologies.
 The most popular agile methodologies include Extreme Programming (XP), Scrum, Crystal, Dynamic Systems Development Method (DSDM), Lean Development, and Feature-Driven Development (FDD).

-While each of the agile methods is unique in its specific approach, they all share a common vision and core values (see the Agile Manifesto).
+While each of the agile methodologies is unique in its specific approach, they all share a common vision and core values (see the Agile Manifesto).
 They all fundamentally incorporate iteration and the continuous feedback that it provides to successively refine and deliver a software system.
 They all involve continuous planning, continuous testing, continuous integration, and other forms of continuous evolution of both the project and the software.
 They are all lightweight, especially compared to traditional waterfall-style processes, and inherently adaptable.
 What is more important about agile methods is that they all focus on empowering people to collaborate and make decisions together quickly and effectively.

-The Evolution of Agile Development
+The Evolution of the Agile Development Methodology

 Many of the individual principles and practices that are promoted by agile development have been around for years, even decades.
 As opposed to implementing these best practices piecemeal, agile methodologies have "packaged" various customer, management, and in some cases, engineering practices and principles together in a way that helps guide teams through the process of rapidly planning and delivering working, tested software.
 Each of the agile methodologies combines both old and new ideas into refinements that are certainly greater than the sums of their parts.